Family Fishing Charters in West Palm Beach

 Half-day trips (4 to 5 hours) are the right call for families with kids under 12.
 Attention spans run out before fish do.
 Most kids hit their limit around the 3 to 4 hour mark, and a half-day gives you enough time to fish without pushing into exhaustion territory.

 Inshore half-days on Lake Worth Lagoon are particularly well-suited for young families.
-The water is protected, the boat rarely moves fast enough to cause discomfort, and the fish.snook, snapper, tarpon.are accessible near structure year-round.
+The water is protected, the boat rarely moves fast enough to cause discomfort, and the fish, including snook, snapper, and tarpon, are accessible near structure year-round.
 Full-day trips make sense only for families with older kids (12+) who have decided they genuinely love fishing and want to target offshore species.

 Comfort Notes

-- Minimum age: Most captains accept kids 6 and older on private charters
+- Minimum age: Most captains accept kids 6 and older on private charters.
+A few will consider younger children depending on the situation, but 6 is the common floor.

 - Shade: Ask specifically about shade when booking.
 South Florida sun is intense year-round, and smaller private boats may have limited cover.
-Hats, sunscreen, and light long sleeves are mandatory.
+Hats, sunscreen (SPF 50+), and light long sleeves are mandatory.
+Reapply sunscreen every 90 minutes on the water.

 What to Expect